Mackinac Island: Etymology

-Like many historic places in the Great Lakes region, Mackinac Island's name derives from a Native American language, in this case Ojibwe language.
+Like many historic places in the Great Lakes region, Mackinac Island's name derives from a Native American language, in this case the Ojibwe language.
 The Anishinaabe peoples in the Straits of Mackinac region likened the shape of the island to that of a turtle, so they named it "Mitchimakinak" (mishimikinaak) "Big Turtle".
 Andrew Blackbird, an official interpreter for the U.S. government and son of an Odawa chief, said the island was known locally after a tribe that had lived there.
 The French transliterated the word and spelled it as Michilimackinac.
 The British shortened it to the present name: "Mackinac."
 Michillimackinac is also spelled as Mishinimakinago, Mǐshǐma‛kǐnung, Mi-shi-ne-macki naw-go, Missilimakinak, Teiodondoraghie, and in Ojibwe syllabics: ᒥᔑᒥᑭᓈᒃ.

 The Menominee traditionally lived in a large territory of 10 e6acre extending from Wisconsin to the Upper Peninsula of Michigan.
 Historic references include one by Father Frederic Baraga, a Slovenian missionary priest in Michigan, who in his 1878 dictionary wrote:

 Mishinimakinago; pl.-g.—This name is given to some strange Indians (according to the sayings of the Otchipwes [Ojibwe]), who are rowing through the woods, and who are sometimes heard shooting, but never seen.
 And from this word, the name of the village of Mackinac, or Michillimackinac, is derived.

 Maehkaenah is the Menominee word for turtle.
 In his 1952 book The Indian Tribes of North America, John Reed Swanton recorded under the "Wisconsin" section: "Menominee," a band named "Misi'nimäk Kimiko Wini'niwuk, 'Michilimackinac People,' near the old fort at Mackinac, Mich."

 In an early written history of Mackinac Island (1887) by Andrew Blackbird, the Odawa historian, he describes that a small independent tribe called "Mi-shi-ne-macki naw-go" once occupied Mackinac Island.
 They became confederated with the Ottawa from Ottawa Island (now Manitoulin Island), situated north of Lake Huron.
 One winter the Mi-shi-ne-macki naw-go on Mackinac Island were almost entirely annihilated by the Seneca people from western New York, who were one of the Five Nations of the Iroquois Confederacy.
 Only two of the local natives escaped by hiding in one of the natural caves at the island.
 To commemorate the losses of this allied tribe, the Ottawa named what is now Mackinac Island as "Mi-shi-ne-macki-nong."
 In 1895 John R. Bailey, the doctor at Fort Mackinac, published a history entitled Mackinac formerly Michilimackinac, describing some of the earliest French traders on Mackinac.
 They reportedly arrived in 1654 with a large party of Huron and Ottawa heading to Three Rivers; another visitor was an adventurer making a canoe voyage in 1665.